wustho/epr/README.md

 ## Vanilla or Markdown?

-If you'd like to read epub in markdown format, checkout `v2.0.1-md` (which _requires_ module `html2text`) from release page. e.g. when you read nonfiction reference epub (like manual or documentation) rather than fiction one.
+If you'd like to read epub in markdown format, checkout `v2.0.1-md` (which _requires_ module `html2text`) from release page.
+e. g. when you read nonfiction reference epub (like manual or documentation) rather than fiction one.

 ## Dependencies